 Linsay can be funny, especially after she's had a few drinks -- not that she would ever drink and write, how dare you suggest it!
 However now that Linsay has kids, she has to keep her constant snark monologue to herself, rather than uttering it out loud and damaging their tender, fragile psyches.
 However, that's good news for you, because her built-up reservoir of snide observations on the human condition must have an outlet lest her head explode.
 And if she runs out of ideas, she just inserts the word "Santorum."
 Seriously, try it.
 Works every time!

 Like everyone, Linsay believes that insurance is an inherently exciting, sexy and glamorous topic -- ahem -- but she does her best to spice it up even further.
 Just TRY to keep from laughing out loud while you read her writing sample about Florida's no-fault insurance law.
-She's also written about several aspects of the insurance industry, from personal health to auto.
+She's also written about several aspects of the insurance industry, from personal health to auto, and her work appears on sites such as Allstate, Pacific United Insurance and several other independent insurance company pages.

-Linsay just looooves to eat but she doesn't want to weigh 800 pounds, so she attempts to eat as nutritiously as possible.
+Linsay just looooves to eat but she doesn't want to have to someday be hoisted out of her living room by a crane, so she attempts to eat as nutritiously as possible.
 She's written nutrition, diet, cooking and healthy eating articles for sites including Hidden Valley Ranch and Livestrong.
 Of course, she's ironically eating a donut while she writes this.

 Linsay has published on topics such as remodeling to sell, short sales, foreclosures, staging, moving, commerical real estate development and real estate demographics.
 She's created several real estate websites from the ground up, done a massive moving company website rewrite, and has ghostwritten numerous real estate blog posts for commercial and residential Realtors.
 She's also written numerous Realtor and mortgage loan officer bios.
 She currently writes for the real estate section of SF Gate/San Francisco Chronicle with an emphasis on landscaping to sell in the Bay Area.